Amano Shrimp in the planted aquarium

 For more information regarding about shipping please visit us our Shipping Policy and Schedule

-mano Shrimp or Caridina Multidentata are named for the aquarist Takashi Amano, who first introduced them to the freshwater shrimp aquarium hobby after discovering their ability to obliterate algae in aquariums.
+Amano Shrimp or Caridina Multidentata are named after the aquarist Takashi Amano, who first introduced them to the freshwater shrimp aquarium hobby after discovering their ability to obliterate algae in aquariums.
 Also known as Yamato Shrimp, this species is found in the wild in Japan, as well as parts of Korea and Taiwan.
 They are extremely difficult to breed, so most Amano shrimp are caught in the wild and then sold to stores and individual hobbyists.

 These shrimp grow larger than any other dwarf shrimp in the hobby, attaining a maximum size of 2 inches in length or more.